sqmk/huejay/README.md

   });
 ```

-*Note: State is not saved on group creation.
+*Note: Action is not saved on group creation.
 You must save the group after
-creation if state is configured.*
+creation if action is configured.*

-#### client.groups.save - Save a group's attributes and state
+#### client.groups.save - Save a group's attributes and action

-You can modify a `Group`'s attributes and state after creation/retrieval, and
+You can modify a `Group`'s attributes and action after creation/retrieval, and
 then apply the changes on the bridge.
 Like `Light` objects, Huejay will only
 apply deltas when saving groups.